Export this Abstract | Print this Abstract | Add to my preferred Abstracts list | My preferred Abstracts list (0) | Back to Search

 BackgroundOxidative stress plays a major role in male infertility.
 Habitual consumption of caffeine and alcohol containing products can potentially affect oxidative balance in the testicular milieu.

 MethodsFifty male Sprague-Dawley rats (weight 180-200 g) were randomly divided into ten groups (n=5).
 Animals were given caffeine (5, 10 or 20 mg/kg),..
-The access to the whole abstract and the presentation file is available to FIP members and to congress participants of that specific congress.
+The access to the whole abstract and if available the presentation file is available to FIP members and to congress participants of that specific congress.